CONNECT XCOL Table Type

 Special columns can be used in XCOL tables.
 The mostly useful one is ROWNUM that gives the rank of the value in the list of values.
 For instance:

-This table will be displayed as:
+This table are displayed as:

 rank